alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 **Continuous Delivery**, on the other hand, ensures that the code is always in a deployable state, but **it may not be deployed to production automatically.
 Instead, it might require manual approval.** It provides the business with the opportunity but not the obligation to deploy at any point.
 Continuous delivery is not simply an automated pipeline for on-demand deployment.
 For example, code in long-lived feature branches necessitates retrieving specific versions or bug fixes that require complex version control, which can disrupt other work.
 Or, the build requires a special ceremony, such as complex testing, an implicit contract with another service that has to be deployed in a certain order, manually run scripts, manual checks, etc. This indicates the code base is not always deployable, thus not fully meeting continuous integration principles.
 This also includes necessary automated testing to ensure its capacity to be deployed continuously.

-Deployments are technical events managed by engineering, releasing (making those features usable by customers) is both an engineering and business thing.
+Deployments are technical events managed by engineering, releasing (making those features usable by customers) is both an engineering and a business task.

 #### CI/CD {#cicd .unnumbered}